tardate/LittleArduinoProjects/README.md

 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 61 Projects...
+## 62 Projects...
-Latest addition - [RSFlipFlopFlipper](./Electronics101/RSFlipFlopFlipper) Set/Reset BJT flip-flop demo, controlled and monitored by an Arduino.
+Latest addition - [RFSwitch](./Electronics101/RFSwitch), simple remote control switch with 433Mhz transmitter/receiver and some analog signal processing.

 | Project                                                      | Category                   | Description                               |
 |--------------------------------------------------------------|----------------------------|-------------------------------------------|